toptensoftware/flashy/flashy/README.md

 ## Magic Reboots

-Flashy can send a "magic reboot" string.
+Flashy can send a "magic" reboot string.

 For this to work the currently running image (ie: your program) must be monitoring the serial port for the supplied string and be configured to reboot when detected.

 If your project uses Circle, use the [`CSerialDevice::RegisterMagicReceivedHandler`](https://github.com/rsta2/circle/blob/3b6c4a160a6321cb05363aea2010ff0b2d6eb52d/include/circle/serial.h#L122C6-L122C6) method to set this up.